asyncapi/spec/README.md

 <a name="A2SServers"></a>servers | [Server Object](#serverObject) | An array of [Server Objects](#serverObject), which provide connectivity information to a target server.
 <a name="A2STopics"></a>topics | [Topics Object](#topicsObject) | **Required.** The available topics and messages for the API.
 <a name="A2SComponents"></a>components | [Components Object](#componentsObject) | An element to hold various schemas for the specification.
+<a name="A2SSecurity"></a>security | [[Security Requirement Object](#securityRequirementObject)] | A declaration of which security mechanisms can be used across the API.
+The list of values includes alternative security requirement objects that can be used.
+Only one of the security requirement objects need to be satisfied to authorize a connection or operation.
 <a name="A2STags"></a>tags | [[Tag Object](#tagObject)] | A list of tags used by the specification with additional metadata.
 Each tag name in the list MUST be unique.
 <a name="A2SExternalDocs"></a>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation.